ShanYu2519/ShanYu2519.github.io/index.md

 Moreover, she handled several projects recently that focused on multi-omics data, including transcriptomics, proteomics, and metabolomics on various types of cancer samples.

-Most recently, she has been looking for a postdoctoral position that focused on exploring clinical questions by combining computational analysis with biological experiments.
+Most recently, she has been looking for a postdoctoral position that focuses on exploring clinical questions by combining computational analysis with biological experiments.

 ### 2. EDUCATION: